scipy/scipy/doc/source/dev/toolchain.rst

-Finally there is the question of which machines are widely used by people needing to compile SciPy from source for other reasons (e.g. SciPy developers, or people wanting to compile for themselves or performance reasons).
+Finally there is the question of which machines are widely used by people needing to compile SciPy from source for other reasons (e.g. SciPy developers, or people wanting to compile for themselves for performance reasons).
 The oldest relevant distributions (without RHEL-style backports) are Ubuntu 18.04 LTS (which has GCC 7 but also has a backport of GCC 8; Ubuntu 20.04 LTS has GCC 9) and Debian Buster (with GCC 8; Bullseye has GCC 10).
 This is the weakest restriction for determining the lower bounds of compiler support (power users and developers can be expected to keep their systems at least somewhat up-to-date, or use backports where available), and gradually becomes less important as usage numbers of old distributions dwindle.

-All the lowest-supported compiler versions (GCC 8, LLVM X, VS2019 with vc142) have full support for the C++17 _core language_, which can therefore be used unconditionally.
+All the currently lowest-supported compiler versions (GCC 8, LLVM 12, VS2019 with vc142) have full support for the C++17 _core language_,
+which can therefore be used unconditionally.
 However, as of mid-2022, support for the entirety of the C++17 standard library has not yet been completed across all compilers [17]_, particularly LLVM.
 It is therefore necessary to check if a given stdlib-feature is supported by all compilers before it can be used in SciPy.
-Support for C++20 and C++23 is still under heavy development [17]_.
+Compiler support for C++20 and C++23 is still under heavy development [17]_.

 Fortran Compilers
 ~~~~~~~~~~~~~~~~~